C-likethis123/Blogger-Alternative/docs/API spec.md

 This document outlines the APIs that the server exposes to the Blogger Alternative client.
 The APIs are based on what the client would need for functionality.

+## General conventions of wrapper APIs

+Data in wrapper APIs must be wrapped in a 'data' object.

+If there is an error, it must return an error with a message.
 ### Retrieve a list of blogs
 `GET /api/blogs`